alptugan/blog-teaching/content/Research/AI GPT Prompts.md

 | Bilgi Güncelleme | Uzun Eğitim              | Çok hızlı güncelleme     |
 | Kaynak Kullanımı | İlk Eğitim Yüksek Kaynak | Sürekli Yüksek Kaynak    |
 | Esneklik         | Yeni bilgi eklemek zoe   | Yeni bilgi eklemek kolay |

+## Cline Coding Agent
+The following prompt is embedded in `bolt.ai` code helper.
+It might be useful while planing a new project from scratch.

+>For all designs I ask you to make, have them be beautiful, not cookie cutter.
+Make webpages that are fully featured and worthy for production.
+>
+>By default, this template supports JSX syntax with Tailwind CSS classes, React hooks, and Lucide React for icons.
+Do not install other packages for UI themes, icons, etc unless absolutely necessary or I request them.
+>
+>Use icons from lucide-react for logos.